 Effectively digitising processes means using the right software, but this comes with an important caveat — don’t adjust the process too much to fit the software, instead, you should be able to adapt the software to the process.
 The reason for this is simple — you’ve already streamlined the process, you don’t want to add extra complexity because the software doesn’t want to play ball.

 Step Five — Choose the Right Technology Platform for Digitizing

 Of course, we recommend our own product, StaffCircle.
-It’s web-based software with a mobile app that has multiple functions including: Activity feeds, structured communications, alerts, training, worksheets, documents, reviews and objectives, feedback, and time-sheets.
+It’s a web-based software with a mobile app that has multiple functions including activity feeds, structured communications, alerts, training, worksheets, documents, reviews and objectives, feedback, and time-sheets.
 It contains a powerful AI engine that streamlines and automate processes across the business.

 StaffCircle is designed as a multi-channel communications platform for consistent internal communications and structured workflow across every part of your workforce and organisation.

 Step Six — Communicate Changes to Your Workforce and Get Engagement